|

 Inventing AZT

-synthesized AZT in 1961 – as an experimental cell-poison
+AZT in 1961 – as an experimental cell-poison to kill

 It relates how Brink changed Beltz’s mind about the